 What to Expect After Your UAE Procedure

-To help you prepare for your uterine artery embolization procedure, our Fibroid Specialists break down the possible uterine artery embolization side effects, explain why they occur, and also provide context on how common or rare they are.
+To help you prepare for your uterine artery embolization procedure, our Fibroid Specialists break down the possible uterine artery embolization long term and short term side effects, explain why they occur, and also provide context on how common or rare they are.

 Uterine Artery Embolization Specialist in Los Angeles